mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1051 out of 1589 answered</p>

-When discussing potential indicators we could track, perhaps one of the hardest ones is efficacy - or, in other words, how much does MUI actually help shipping products?
-The only way to properly know, since this is usually private, is by asking developers.
-The number of apps delivered is, of course, contextual, but, regardless, it's encouraging to know that we might be enabling these applications to be built faster than they would've if developers were to build it all from scratch.
+Efficacy is one of the toughest metrics to track—how much does MUI actually help developers in shipping their products?
+The number of apps delivered may vary widely between teams and industries, but it's still encouraging to see that we are enabling developers to build much faster than if they started from scratch.

 ### Which MUI products do you use in your application?